lozzd/octopus-energy-rates-card/README.md

 prefix:
 ```

-For all possible `backgroundColour` combinations, please have a look at the [valid HTML color names](https://www.w3schools.com/colors/colors_names.asp).
+For all possible `backgroundColour` combinations, please have a look at the [valid HTML colour names](https://www.w3schools.com/colours/colours_names.asp).

 If you're interested in finding emojis for `prefix`, you might find it easiest to look at [Emojipedia](https://emojipedia.org/).